 With this programme of early shorts we highlight his political activist roots, covering vital issues such as national media's portrayal of black youth, the Sus Law and the 1981 New Cross house fire.
-The last two will be shown from the director's own 16mm prints.
+STEP FORWARD YOUTH will be projected from the director's own 16mm print.

 BREAKING POINT (1978, 38 min)

 The use of an old Victorian law of ‘being a suspicious person’ commonly known as ‘sus’ was used against young black people in the mid 70’s in the UK.
 Interviews include Rudy Narrayan, Stuart Hall and Paul Boeteng.
 Breaking Point is the first documentary directed by a black director for mainstream British Television.

 10 min INTERMISSION

 STEP FORWARD YOUTH (1977, 29 min) on 16mm